PurushottamHari/UnHook/scrappy_frontend_app/README.md

 ### Using the Interface

-1. **View Articles**: The main page shows all articles with status "ARTICLE_GENERATED"
+1. **View Articles**: The main page shows articles organized by date
+2. **Navigate Dates**: Use the sleek date carousel at the top to browse articles by date
+   - Click the circular arrow buttons to move between dates
+   - Use the dropdown to jump to a specific date
+   - Use left/right arrow keys for keyboard navigation
-2. **Change User**: Use the user ID input field to switch between different users
+3. **Change User**: Use the user ID input field to switch between different users
-3. **Sort Articles**: Use the "Sort by" dropdown to sort by newest, oldest, or title
+4. **Sort Articles**: Use the "Sort by" dropdown to sort by newest, oldest, or category
-4. **Filter by Category**: Use the "Category" dropdown to filter articles by content category
-5. **Filter by Content Type**: Use the "Content Type" dropdown to filter by Medium or Long articles
-6. **Read Articles**: Click on any article card to view the full content
+5. **Read Articles**: Click on any article card to view its full content
-7. **Navigate**: Use the "Back to Articles" button to return to the main page
+6. **Navigate**: Use the "Back to Articles" button to return to the main page

 ## API Endpoints

 The app also provides REST API endpoints:

+- `GET /api/newspapers?user_id=<user_id>&date=<YYYY-MM-DD>` - Get newspapers for a specific date as JSON
+- `GET /api/dates?user_id=<user_id>` - Get all available dates for newspapers as JSON
+- `GET /api/newspaper/<newspaper_id>` - Get specific newspaper details as JSON
-- `GET /api/articles?user_id=<user_id>` - Get all articles as JSON
+- `GET /api/articles?user_id=<user_id>` - Get all articles as JSON (legacy)
 - `GET /api/article/<article_id>` - Get specific article details as JSON

 ## Data Structure

+The app fetches newspapers from the `newspapers` collection in MongoDB with the following structure:

+- **Status**: Newspaper status (e.g., "COMPLETED", "PROCESSING")
+- **Created Date**: From `created_at` timestamp (used for date filtering)
+- **Article Count**: Number of articles in the newspaper
+- **Reading Time**: Total reading time in seconds
+- **Articles**: Associated articles from the `generated_content` collection

-The app fetches articles from the `generated_content` collection in MongoDB with the following structure:
+The app also fetches articles from the `generated_content` collection with the following structure:

 - **Status**: Must be "ARTICLE_GENERATED"
 - **Title**: Extracted from `generated.VERY_SHORT.string` or first sentence of summary